-Relationship Development Intervention® (RDI®) is a parent-led approach that focuses on teaching autistic children how to develop social skills and think flexibly – for example, how to understand different perspectives.
-Children learn how to engage and form close relationships with others.
+Relationship Development Intervention (RDI) is a parent-led approach that focuses on helping autistic children to develop social skills, think flexibly, understand different perspectives, and learn to engage and form close relationships with others.

-Supporters of Relationship Development Intervention® (RDI®) believe that autistic children’s quality of life can be improved by forming close, two-way relationships with others.
+Supporters of Relationship Development Intervention (RDI) believe that autistic children’s quality of life can be improved by forming close, mutual relationships with others.
 The idea is that when children develop their social skills, they can form relationships more easily.
 As a result, they’ll also be better able to overcome everyday challenges.

 In particular, supporters say that children’s quality of life improves as they learn to:

 - share feelings, memories, plans, ideas and so on

 - understand that sharing is a good thing and recognise when other people share

 - solve problems in creative and flexible ways

 - reflect on past experiences and think about what might happen in the future

 Relationship Development Intervention (RDI) is customised for individual children.

 After an initial assessment, a consultant develops an individualised program for a child and trains the child’s parents to implement it.
 The program is made up of teaching strategies and techniques that parents use on a daily basis with their child.
 It takes quite a lot of time, but this time is part of daily family life.